-The Finance and Audit Committee is a sub-committee of the main governing body.
+The Finance, Audit, Risk, Premises and Staffing Committee is a sub-committee of the main governing body.
 Its purpose is to assist the decision making of the Governing Body, by enabling more detailed consideration to be given to the best means of fulfilling the Governing Body's responsibility to ensure sound management of the academy's finances and resources, including proper planning, monitoring and probity.
-During the period, the committee has focused on ensuring good financial practice and policy is established in the school, and have approved the use of funds to replace staff laptops.
+During the period, the committee has focused on ensuring good financial practice and policy is established in the school, staffing and expansion.
+They have approved the use of funds to upgrade some of the playground spaces.